elonguepee/devOpsCheatSheets/terraform/terraform-cheat-sheet.md

 #### Logging/debugging in terraform
 To see logs in terraform, you can set the TF_LOG environment variable.
 There are 5 levels of log for more or less information.
 To export the log to a specific file path, TF_LOG_PATH can be set.

+#### Modules
+A grouping of terraform files that can be referenced from other terraform files.
+This is used to make terraform code more re-usable

+#### Parent/Child Modules
+The directory where you run terraform commands from is considered the parent module